 Here you will find an art gallery, a small sculpture park, crafts, farm products based on local recipes, accommodation and a wide range of activities.

 Why not plan an excursion around Innherred's churches from the Middle Ages?
 The relatively large concentration of medieval churches bears testimony to Innherred's great prosperity in the 1100s.

 Start out at Alstadhaug Church in Skogn, a church dating from 1180, just near one of the county's largest burial mounds.

 Stiklestad Church in Verdal further north is a Roman church that also dates from 1180.
 It is built on the site where St. Olav was killed during the battle in 1030.

-Once back on the E6, the trip continues northwards to Mære Church, which was built in 1199.
+Back on the E6, the trip continues northwards to Mære Church, which was built in 1199.

 Towards Inderøy on fv.
-761, you will first come to Hustad Church at Sandvollan, the smallest of the surviving medieval churches.
+761, you first come to Hustad Church at Sandvollan, the smallest of the medieval churches.
 The church is encircled by a notched log fence that is the only one of its kind remaining in Trøndelag.

 Finally, at Straumen in Inderøy, you will come to Sakshaug Old Church.
-It is likely that the stone masons who built Nidaros Cathedral in Trondheim participated in erecting this church at the end of the 1100s.
+It is likely that the stone masons who built the Nidaros Cathedral in Trondheim participated in erecting this church at the end of the 1100s.
 Look for the characteristic demon masks in the church décor.

 A map and directions are available at visitinnherred.com.